Department of Linguistics

 Other papers, many with an emergentist focus:

-- ‘Anaphora and the case for emergentism’ This chapter, which is to appear in the Handbook of Language Emergence (co-edited by Brian MacWhinney; to be published by Wiley in late 2014) presents an emergentist analysis of several core properties of anaphora.
+- ‘Anaphora and the case for emergentism’ This chapter, which is to appear in the Handbook of Language Emergence (co-edited by Brian MacWhinney; published by Wiley in early 2015) presents an emergentist analysis of several core properties of anaphora.

 - ‘The price of politeness: Subject honorification and processing’ This chapter, which appeared in Studies in Korean Linguistics and Language Pedagogy (co-edited by S.-O. Sohn, S. Cho & S-H. You and published by Korea University Press in 2013) discusses the role of processing in explaining certain contrasts in the Korean system of honorification.